Pet Diagnostic Tools in Old Chatham, NY

 Dog and Cat Ultrasound

-Ultrasound is another powerful pet diagnostic imaging tool that’s used to evaluate the abdominal organs (liver, kidneys, gallbladder, etc.).
-Ultrasonography uses ultrasound waves to produce a 2-dimensional image of a certain area of the body in real time.
+Ultrasound is another powerful pet diagnostic imaging tool used to evaluate the abdominal organs (liver, kidneys, gallbladder, etc.).
+Ultrasonography uses ultrasound waves to produce a real-time 2-dimensional image of a certain body area.
 We work with a board-certified internal medicine specialist, Dr. Elizabeth Shaker DVM, DACVIM to provide this service, along with endoscopy.
 Unlike radiography, ultrasonography does not use radiation to produce an image.
-Instead, it uses high-frequency sound waves and “echoes”.
+Instead, it uses high-frequency sound waves and “echoes.”
 Ultrasonography can be used to diagnose and evaluate many common diseases and medical conditions, such as:

 • Enlarged abdominal organs